 Abhay N Mishra

 Dr. Mishra is Associate Professor and Kingland Faculty Fellow in Business Analytics at the Debbie and Jerry Ivy College of Business at Iowa State University.
-He received his Ph.D. from University of Texas at Austin.
+He received his Ph.D. from the University of Texas at Austin.

 Abhay’s research has focused on the application of digital innovations and analytics on organizations and individuals.
 In recent years, Abhay’s research interests have included business analytics, healthcare IT, sharing economy, IT and labor, crowdfunding, IT and business processes, and blockchains.
 He is very interested in the application of data science tools in healthcare, agriculture, financial services, logistics and manufacturing industries.
 His research has been referenced in Yahoo!
 Finance, CNBC, Business Wire, Insurance News Net, Healthcare Financial Management Association and others.